 For women who have had a 24 consecutive month gap in their education and are within 24 consecutive months of completing their degree.
 The application is due at least 10 weeks prior to the start of the semester.
 For more information and the scholarship application, email Lou Moir at email@example.com.

 Every student has a unique educational path.
 Non-traditional students often have many interesting and varied stories that contribute to a rich narrative that has brought them to IU Bloomington.
-With these students in mind, we have the five scholarships below available:
+With these students in mind, we have scholarships available from the five funds below:

 - Bloomington Business and Professional Women’s Organization